 MORPHOLOGIC DIAGNOSIS: Haired skin, subcutis: Infiltrative lipoma, breed not specified, canine.

 Signalment (JPC #1900656): Age and breed unspecified, dog

 HISTORY: A firm subcutaneous mass from the shoulder

-HISTOPATHOLOGIC DESCRIPTION: Haired skin and subcutis, shoulder: Effacing the subcutis, elevating the overlying dermis, and extending to the deep margins, is an infiltrative, unencapsulated, multilobulated neoplasm composed of polygonal to spindle cells that are solidly cellular or arranged in short streams separated by a fine fibrovascular stroma.
-Neoplastic cells have indistinct cell borders and a moderate amount of eosinophilic cytoplasm that often contains one large (up to 80 um) distinct, clear vacuole (lipocyte) or several small (10-15 um) distinct vacuoles (lipoblast).
-Nuclei are round to oval, vesiculate and occasionally centrally located, with a single prominent magenta nucleolus.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin and subcutis: Effacing the subcutis, elevating the overlying dermis, and extending to the deep margins is an infiltrative, unencapsulated, multilobulated neoplasm composed of polygonal to spindle cells that are arranged in solidly cellular areas or short streams separated by a fine fibrovascular stroma.
+Neoplastic cells have indistinct cell borders and a moderate amount of eosinophilic cytoplasm that often contains one large (up to 80 um), distinct, clear vacuole (lipocyte) or several small (10-15 um), distinct vacuoles (lipoblast).
+Nuclei are round to oval, vesiculate, and occasionally centrally located with a single prominent magenta nucleolus.
 Mitoses average 2 per 10 400X HPF.
 There is marked anisokaryosis and anisocytosis.
-The center of the neoplastic lobule is necrotic.
-Multifocally there is mild hemorrhage admixed with few hemosiderin-laden macrophages.
+The center of the neoplastic lobule, affecting approximately 30% of this section, is characterized by loss of differential staining with retention of architecture (coagulative necrosis).
+Multifocally there is mild hemorrhage, fibrin, and edema admixed with few hemosiderin-laden macrophages.